 No reservations are necessary for the large open area on Campion's 3rd floor which students can use for informal gatherings.

-To reserve any of the spaces below in Campion Student Center or The Perch you can use the Request a Room portal in The Nest.
+To reserve a space in The Campion Student Center or The Perch, you can use the Request a Room portal in The Nest.
+All room reservations must be submitted 72 hours in advance of the event or meeting.

 The Perch - soft seating.
 This can be changed.
 Room has stage and technology.